 What level of expertise can a patent owner expect from the courts?

-Many judges do not have a technical background.
-However, the Seoul Central District Court (where most patent infringement actions in Korea are filed) has three panels of IP-specialised judges and has been recognised as the district court with the most expertise in IP matters.
-It has several technical advisers with at least 15 years of experience as KIPO patent or trial examiners who provide assistance to the judges in understanding the technology at issue.
+The Seoul Central District Court has specialised panels of judges and the most expertise in IP matters among the district courts.
+It has several technical advisers with at least 15 years of experience as KIPO patent or trial examiners who provide technical assistance to the judges.

-Patent infringement cases where plaintiffs seek an injunction – either alone or in addition to other remedies – are decided by a panel of three judges at the district court level.
+Patent infringement cases where plaintiffs seek an injunction – either alone or in addition to other remedies – are decided by a panel of three judges at the district court level, while cases seeking no injunction but damages of not more than W200 million (approximately $175,000) are heard by a single judge.
 There is no jury system for patent infringement actions.

 Experts may be either retained by a party or appointed by the court.
-If a party retains an expert (as is often the case, since patent cases usually involve complex technical issues), the expert’s testimony will typically be submitted through a written affidavit, rather than live testimony (although the latter is possible).
+If a party retains an expert, the expert’s testimony will typically be submitted through a written affidavit, rather than live testimony (although the latter is possible).
 Court-appointed experts are typically used when there are disputes over the results of a test or analysis relevant to the infringement case.

-Does your jurisdiction apply the doctrine of equivalents and if so, how?
+Does your jurisdiction apply a doctrine of equivalents, and if so, how?

-- The accused product uses the same principle to solve the same problems as the patented invention;
+- The accused product or process uses the same principle to solve the same problems as the patented invention;

-- The equivalent element in the accused product carries out substantially the same function in substantially the same manner to obtain substantially the same effect as the expressly claimed element;
+- The equivalent element in the accused product or process achieves substantially the same effect as the expressly claimed element;

 - The equivalent element is easily conceivable to a person of ordinary skill in the relevant art;

-- The accused product is not anticipated or obvious in view of the prior art; and
+- The accused product or process is not anticipated or obvious in view of the prior art; and

-- The equivalent element was not intentionally excluded from the patent claims during the prosecution.
+- The equivalent element was not intentionally excluded from the patent claims during prosecution.

 If there is a pressing risk of irreparable harm to the patentee, the patentee may bring a preliminary injunction action.
 To obtain a preliminary injunction, the patentee must demonstrate: